 My girls can be quite rough with their toys.
 Majority of their dolls are stripped naked within hours of them being purchased and they then proceed to brush the doll’s hair until it fluffs out and knots.
+This is how we detangle and how to repair dolls hair.

 I decided to try to ‘help’ restore these previous fashionistas to their former glory by attempting to repair their hair … think salon experience, but for dolls.
+I mean, most of them are princesses right?
+They deserve a little pampering.

 We gathered together all the dolls who needed help and lay them out on the counter.